 The criteria that can be used for filtering are included at the end of the schema for each resource.
 If no filtering section is present, then filtering is not available.

-For example, to see which criteria you can use to filter a search for Virtual Meeting Room, look at the associated schema:
+For example, to see which criteria you can use to filter a search for service aliases, look at the associated schema: